ibelievechristineorg/ibelievechristineorg.github.io/about.md

 permalink: /about/
 ---

-We noticed that men have been disappointingly absent from the voices of support for Dr. Christine Blasey Ford.
+We noticed that men have seemed disappointingly absent from the voices of support for Dr. Christine Blasey Ford.
 We don't think it's right that the loudest voices of men are from a small group attacking her,